 - Salt and pepper to taste

-Blend Ingredients: Place in blender with ½ cup water and ¼ teaspoon freshly squeezed lemon juice and blend until smooth.
+Blend Ingredients: Place the ingredients in a blender with ½ cup water and ¼ teaspoon freshly squeezed lemon juice.
+Blend until smooth.
 Add salt and pepper to taste.
 Serve over baby spinach leaves.